 The stories, songs and events that add to the social history of these islands have been retold in books, films, poetry and music over the last centuries.
 However, the wealth of these have remained as oral history, passed on through the islands’ language of the last 1200 years, Scottish Gaelic.

 This film reworks a selection of these oral histories from their original wire and tape recordings, as captured for the first time by visiting researchers in the middle of the 20th century and stored today in vaults across Scotland, alongside a visual journey, filmed over three years, through the lives of those who today call the islands, and their sea their own.
 The film reminds us of the ongoing potent relationship between the sea and life on the islands, offering whispers and shadows of people and events long since passed, but that have shaped the contemporary sea faring community on the islands today.
 It provides a poetic portrait of these two worlds, alongside a gentle reminder, that as the UK and Scotland enter into new futures, the thread of these island’s histories, which make up the fabric of contemporary life, are woven, unmistakably, in the Gaelic language.

-The film is being produced by Tongue Tied Films, with the support of ESRC (Engineering and Social Science Research Council), Newcastle University, the University of Edinburgh, Film at Culture Lab, Western Isles Fisherman’s Association, Screen Language, and Tobar an Dualchais (Kitch of Riches) Sound Archive.
+The film is being produced by Tongue Tied Films, with the support of ESRC (Economic and Social Research Council), Newcastle University, the University of Edinburgh, Film at Culture Lab, Western Isles Fisherman’s Association, Screen Language, and Tobar an Dualchais Sound Archive.